joseym/li3_frontender/README.md

 Lithium: <http://lithify.me>

 ## Features
+**CSS**
 * Seamlessly compile [LessCSS](http://leafo.net/lessphp) templates (requires .less files in css directory)
   * Requires [LessPHP](http://leafo.net/lessphp) (included in this package: v0.3.0)
-* Automatically adds Cache Busting to styles when page is rendered
+* Automatically adds cache busting to styles when page is rendered

+**Images**
+* Converts all absolute image paths to relative paths
+* Automatically adds cache busting to all local images

 ## How to Use